rbander8/IFT220_Lab2/README.md

 ```
 5. Change one or more of the files somehow and save the change(s)
     1. Use psedit <file name> to edit in **PowerShell ISE**, or use your text editor
     2. What shoud you change?
-See the files for instructions. #Can't find what to change
+See the files for instructions.
 6. Add the changed file(s) to the commit (`git add <filename>` or `git add -A`)
 7. Commit (`git commit -m "a note about what you did"`)
 8. Push (`git push --porcelain`)